 2. Regulatory Requirements

 This proposed rulemaking will amend §§ 133.21 and 133.41 to adjust the Commonwealth's threatened and endangered species list for the Peregrine Falcon, Piping Plover, Red Knot, Northern long-eared bat, Little brown bat and Tri-colored bat.

 3. Persons Affected

-Persons concerned with the protected status of the osprey within this Commonwealth will be affected by the proposed rulemaking.
+Persons concerned with the protected status of the Peregrine Falcon, Piping Plover, Red Knot, Northern long-eared bat, Little brown bat and Tri-colored bat within this Commonwealth will be affected by this proposed rulemaking.

 4. Cost and Paperwork Requirements

 This proposed rulemaking should not result in any additional cost or paperwork.